 On Tuesday (Feb.
 7), the Indian Space Research Organisation (ISRO), India's national space agency, resumed a series of tests needed to perfect procedures and hardware for its Gaganyaan human spaceflight program.
 The agency collaborated with the Indian Navy to recover a mock crew module from a closed pool, it said Wednesday (Feb.
-8) in a press release (opens in new tab).
+8) in a press release.

 The tests are being carried out at the Water Survival Test Facility, a location owned by the Indian Navy in Kochi (previously called Cochin), which is a city in southwest India.
 The state-of-the-art facility "simulates different sea state conditions, environmental conditions and day/night conditions," according to ISRO

 ISRO has long been testing the hardware that will fly astronauts on Gaganyaan missions.
-The agency validated the program's launch vehicle (opens in new tab) in 2014 and its launch abort and crew escape system (opens in new tab)s in 2018, before the coronavirus pandemic halted (opens in new tab) astronaut training, adding to the program's setbacks.
-ISRO slowly bounced back in 2021 with tests of engines (opens in new tab), solid rocket boosters (opens in new tab) and parachutes (opens in new tab).
+The agency validated the program's launch vehicle in 2014 and its launch abort and crew escape systems in 2018, before the coronavirus pandemic halted astronaut training, adding to the program's setbacks.
+ISRO slowly bounced back in 2021 with tests of engines, solid rocket boosters and parachutes.